RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

 What is `CompositionLocal` and when would you use it?

 **High-Level (Student)**
-- It’s like a **scoped global** for a subtree of your composable hierarchy.
+- It’s a **scoped global** for a subtree of your composable hierarchy.
 - Useful for theming, localization, or cross-cutting values.

 **Interviewer Details**